heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-The London Pneumatic Despatch Company raised the extravagant sum of £125,000 with the stated goal of building an undeground network of tubes to deliver letters, unimpeded by ground traffic.
+In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £125,000 with an equally extravagant stated goal of building an undeground network of tubes to deliver letters, unimpeded by ground traffic.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->